bartaxyz/covidbility/README.md

 # Covidbility
 <a href="https://bartaxyz.github.io/covidbility/">Learn your chance</a> to get infected by novel coronavirus.

-### Outputs
-- Show % chance 🦠 of becoming infected today, and days before.
+- Show % chance of becoming infected today, and days before.
-- Show % chance 🏥 of needing hospitalization / ICU
+- Show % chance of needing hospitalization / ICU
-- Show % chance ⚰️ of death
+- Show % chance of death

 ## Roadmap
 ### Done